linode/docs/docs/guides/applications/containers/using-nomad-for-orchestration/index.md

     ![Nomad summarizing the impact of the example job](nomad-cluster-plan.png)

-1. This should open the job's page, with a summary of its execution.
+1. This should open the **Jobs** page, with a summary of its execution.
 The page provides metrics on the job, including breakdowns of the job group and its tasks.
 The page also provides an option to stop the job.

     [![The example job listed in the Nomad web interface](nomad-cluster-job_small.png)](nomad-cluster-job.png)